tinfoilcipher/terraform-cicd-example/README.md

 This example will also require a funcional instance of Vault with working secrets (or a small rewrite passing variables from within the repository variables).

+Pipeline leverages Hashicorp's official Terraform Docker Image for use in build process.

 Files intended for use in conjuction with the blog post BbiBucket, AWS And Terraform – Flexible CI/CD For Immutable Infrastructure https://www.tinfoilcipher.co.uk/?p=1149